isabelleviraldo/rgb_points/README.md

 2. The adjustments made within the math to account for the linear offset should be re-measured, because the mount frame adds some distance especially in the z direction (up and down)
 3. For picking colors a few at a time, there could be a way to adjust for how large the object is to adjust how many colors it chooses to color the object with.
 This could be useful when making sure that the framerate is ideal.
 4. Another avenue for adding use to the object detection would be to take the averages of all the points' colors and color the whole object using that average, this could allow for a more accurate single color for the object, but would also require a lot of computation, so would likely need to be used in tandem with a reduced color picker to remain computationally light for the output of objects with only one color.
-5. As always, this could be optimised greatly, there are many points where there are ineffeciencies, however as goes with any project, and there are more pressing matters to be taken care of first.
+5. As always, this could be optimised greatly, there are many points where there are ineffeciencies, as goes with any project, and there are more pressing matters to be taken care of first.